Mumej Kheyl

-Mumej Kheyl (مومج خيل, also Romanized as Mūmej Kheyl and Mowmj-e Kheyl; also known as Mamaj Kheyl, Momjeh Kheyl, Mumejeheil, and Mumejekhel) is a village in Valupey Rural District, in the Central District of Savadkuh County, Mazandaran Province, Iran.
-At the 2006 census, its population was 266, with 76 families.
+Mumej Kheyl (مومج خيل) (Note: Also romanized as Mowmj-e Kheyl and Mūmej Kheyl; also known as Mamaj Kheyl, Momjeh Kheyl, Mumejeheil, and Mumejekhel) is a village in Valupey Rural District of the Central District in Savadkuh County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 266 in 76 households.
+The following census in 2011 counted 254 people in 87 households.
+The 2016 census measured the population of the village as 276 people in 93 households.